MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-video-interop-for-teams-set-up.md

 # Set up Cloud Video Interop for Microsoft Teams

-After you have decided on your partner(s), you will need to get set up with provisioning details, as well as a partner tenant key.
+After you have [chosen on your Cloud Video Interop partner(s)](cloud-video-interop.md), you will need to get set up with provisioning details, as well as a partner tenant key.

 This tenant key will be the dial out to the partner service.
 In the following example, 813878896@t.plcm.vc is the tenant key.